ubuntu-mate/ubuntu-mate.org/pages/logo-guidelines.md

 	<a href="https://github.com/ubuntu-mate/brand-artwork/blob/master/ubuntu-mate/Ubuntu-MATE-Rondel-White.svg" target="_blank" rel="noopener" style="width:216px"><span class="fa fa-download"> SVG</span></a>
 </div>
 <br>
 As for the wordmark, use the roundel logo only with the colour configurations above.
-For the white version, it has been added a green background only to let you see it.
-It is not part of it.
+The white version has been placed on a greed background for visibility purposes.
+The background is not part of the logo; you are free to place the logo on whatever background you want, you just have to be able to see it.

 ---

 # Which logo should I use?

 It has no different which logo you choose to use for your works.
 There isn't a _preferred_ version we like to see.
 Just select what you want so that the logo is well distinguishable.
-We recommend to use the white versions of the logos on darker background, and to use the coloured versions on lighter background.
+We recommend that you use the white versions of the logos on darker background, and that you use the coloured versions on lighter background.

 ---